 We have a responsibility to protect, we do not have the right to assess and to establish a priority within humanity, for all humans are human and not one of us is more human than the other.

 While the massacres were continuing the United Nations Security Council debated the situation in Rwanda.
 They refused to describe it as ‘genocide’.
 On 17 May 1994 the UN agreed to send 6,800 troops and policemen to protect civilians – although arguments about who would cover the costs of the operation and provide the equipment delayed the deployment.
 The Security Council passed a resolution saying ‘acts of genocide may have been committed’.
 It wasn’t until 22 June that the UN agreed that the atrocities were officially genocide.
 Troops had yet to arrive in the country.

-The failure of the international community to intervene to stop the Genocide in Rwanda has been the subject of intense criticism and controversy.
+The failure of the international community to intervene to stop the Genocide against the Tutsi in Rwanda has been the subject of intense criticism and controversy.
 The UN leadership came in for heavy censure.
 On a visit to Rwanda in 2005 former US President Bill Clinton expressed ‘regret for my personal failure’ to prevent the genocide.